WeekendSoftware/genesis39-firmware/README.md

 automatically blocks pornography and other objectionable websites without being overbearing.
-By installing this firmware, all computers, laptops, tablets, phones, and other devices connected to your wireless router will be protected by OpenDNS's Family Shield.
+By installing this firmware, all computers, laptops, tablets, phones, and other devices connected to your wireless router will be protected by CleanBrowsing.org's Adult Filter.

-## Google Safe Search
-- Blocks objectionable content in searches without being overbearing.

-## OpenDNS Family Shield
-FamilyShield blocks domains that are categorized as:
- - Tasteless
- - Proxy/Anonymizer
- - Sexuality and Pornography
+## CleanBrowsing.org Adult Filter
+Blocks access to all adult, pornographic and explicit sites.
+It does not block proxy or VPNs, nor mixed-content sites.
+Sites like Reddit are allowed.
+Google and Bing are set to the Safe Mode.
+Malicious and Phishing domains are blocked.

 ## Preconfigured WiFi Networks
 - Genesis39